petethegreat/RepData_PeerAssessment1/PA1_template.md

 impData[is.na(impData$steps),"steps"]<-impData[is.na(impData$steps),thecolumn]
 impData <- impData %>% select(date,interval,weekday,steps)
 ```
+#### Plot the imputed data.

-make a histogram of total steps, same as for part 1 above, but using the imputed data
+Make a histogram of total steps, same as for part 1 above, but using the imputed data.

 ```r
 stepsPerDayi<-aggregate(steps~date,impData,sum)